-Enjoy restaurant grade steak in the comfort of your home.
-With Morton’s The Steakhouse’s new prepare-at-home house specialties menus, which are now available for pick-up and delivery at a flat fee of $15.
+Enjoy restaurant-grade steak in the comfort of your home with Morton’s The Steakhouse’s new prepare-at-home house specialities menus, which are now available for pick-up and delivery at a flat fee of $15.
 Whether you have a special occasion to celebrate or just want to treat yourself for the day, their steak kits (from $55) feature a range of customer favourite cuts and comprehensive instructions that you can prepare at home easily.
-Leave the prepping to them, all you have to do is grill.
+Leave the prepping to them, all you have to do is fire up the grill.

 To indulge further, you can choose to jazz up your steak kits with other add-ons like their side order set of Cold-Water Lobster Tail, four Sea Scallops and 4 Jumbo Shrimps ($58).
 Larger families can opt for the Ultimate Grill kits ($468), which consist of bigger portions and additional meats like the ribeye and the New York strip steak.
 With circuit breaker limitations, you can still enjoy a good meal at home as these are suitable for whipping up a fancy family meal with minimal fuss.